ActianCorp/zeenea-platform-docs/docs/zeenea-connector-actian-informix.md

      ![](/img/zeenea-connection-informix.png)
 3. If you encounter any issues, review the scanner.log file located in the `[scanner_install_dir]/logs` folder for troubleshooting guidance.
 Also refer to [Troubleshooting for Scanners and Connections](./zeenea-troubleshooting.md).

-## View the Dataset​
+## Step 5: View the Dataset​

 1. Switch to Zeenea Studio by clicking the apps icon in the upper right and selecting Studio:

      ![](/img/zeenea-informix-schema.png)

-## Configure the Connection for Automatic Import​
+## Step 6: Configure the Connection for Automatic Import​

 If desired, you can configure a connection to automatically import data as follows: